maddc0de/CV/README.md

 ## Experience

 **Makers Academy** (November 2021 - March 2023)
-16-week immersive Software Development Bootcamp that closely emulated a real-world Agile work setting, providing me with an experience that surpassed a standard course curriculum:
+16-week immersive Software Development Bootcamp that closely emulated a real-world Agile work setting, providing me with an experience that surpassed a standard course curriculum. [click here](https://github.com/maddc0de/learning-journey-at-makers/blob/main/README.md) to know more about my learning journey with Makers:

 - Collaborated effectively as a valuable member of Agile teams.
 Utilising agile best practices including daily stand-ups, retrospectives, and short delivery cycles to foster good communication and ensure efficient teamwork.
 - Daily pair-programming in order to problem-solve efficiently and write code collaboratively.